Aër: Divine Liturgy

 At the Great Entrance, when the sacred vessels are brought in procession to the Holy Table (altar), the priest will place the Aër over the deacon's left shoulder before he hands him the Diskos (the priest himself will carry the Chalice).
 For this reason, the Aër will often have ribbons sewn onto it, so it can be tied securely in place.
 If there is no deacon serving, the priest will place the Aër around his own shoulders like a cape, which will leave his hands free to take both the Diskos and the Chalice.

 Just before the chanting of the Symbol of the Faith (Nicene Creed), the Priest will kiss the Diskos and Chalice (by kissing the Aër in the place where it touches each vessel) and the front edge of the Holy Table.
-During the Creed, the priest will hold the Aër above the Gifts and waive it slowly, indicating the activity of the Holy Spirit.
+During the Creed, the priest will hold the Aër above the Gifts and wave it slowly, indicating the activity of the Holy Spirit.
 When a bishop is serving the Liturgy, the concelebrating priests will hold the Aër during the Creed as the bishop kneels (or bows his head) underneath it.
 After the Creed, the Aër is folded and placed on the Holy Table.
 In some practices, the priest will turn and bless the people with the Aër during the Sursum corda.

 Following Communion, the Aër is placed, still folded, on the Diskos, together with the Spear, Spoon and Asterisk and little veils, and all are taken back to the Prothesis by the deacon.